saikats5/angular2app2/README.md

 ngOnDestroy() -- called once the component is about to be destroyed

 import and implement angular lifecycle is good practice, it is not mandatory

+local template/text access can be done on ngAfterViewInit()